 In the middle is San Gil, which is Colombia’s adventure sports capital (including paragliding, wild water rafting, caving, etc.).
 Here you’ll also find Medellin, which is a fascinating city that should not be skipped.

-In the south you’ll find the capital Bogota, the coffee region (where the small village of Salento, close to Cocora Valley, is a popular backpacker destination), the city of Cali (famous for its obsession with salsa), and not too far from here is also Tatacoa desert, which has some interesting scenery.
+In the south you’ll find the capital Bogota, the popular coffee region, the city of Cali (famous for its obsession with salsa), and Tatacoa, a desert in which where years of erosion have created some unusual landscapes.

 The amazon at the heart of Colombia is super remote and is even home to some uncontacted indigenous tribes.
-It’s also where FARC rebels are reportedly still present, so these are not exactly touristy areas.
-If you want to go into the Amazon, flying to Leticia is basically the main (essentially the ‘only’) option.
-There are border connections in Leticia with Peru and Brazil.
+It’s also where FARC rebels are reportedly still present, so these are not exactly areas suitable for tourists.
+If you want to go into the Amazon, flying to Leticia is essentially the only mainstream option.
+Leticia has border connections with Peru and Brazil.

 Places to visit in Colombia

 These are a few of the best places to visit and top things to do in Colombia.
 They’re roughly in a north to south order.

 While its modern parts reminded me a bit of Miami, Cartagena has easily one of the prettiest colonial town centres in South America.
 Picture lots of quaint houses with flowers hanging from balconies and leafy squares where people play chess and street vendors sell grapes and bananas.
-The walls and fortresses ringing the town are also worth a wander.
+The walls and fortresses that ring the town are also worth a wander.

 Okay, I won’t pretend this isn’t a silly tourist trap, but it’s too much fun not to mention.
-A day trip from Cartagena.
-This mud volcano lets you swim inside it, and the viscosity of the mud makes you float on top of the surface, like you’re swimming in the Dead Sea.
+A day trip from Cartagena, this mud volcano lets you swim inside it.
+The viscosity of the mud makes you float on top of the surface, like you’re swimming in the Dead Sea.
 Sometimes you keel over and have to paddle like a dog to find your centre of gravity again.
-Good silly fun.

 Trek to the Lost City